nazwhale/TTT/README.md

 Once I was happy with each of my objects, I began implementing the features I had identified in my user stories.
 While doing this, it became apparent that a 'Game Maker' object would be beneficial to handle the initial setup of the Game and instantiate the players, leaving the Game object to only be responsible for the gameplay.
 I also extracted all of my output messages to a class of their own ('Messages'), in order to remove view information from my back-end logic.

+Before submitting my solution, I re-read through the brief and realised that I had misread the desired difficulty of the Computer player (implementing medium, instead of unbeatable).
+I then did some research on creating an unbeatable Tic-Tac-Toe AI.
+I found the Minimax solution, which I subsequently implemented.

 ### User Stories

 ```